CDD disclosure questions are not about memorizing a paragraph. They are about spotting a trigger.

 QUICK ANSWER

-For the Florida real estate exam, remember that a CDD disclosure is tied to real estate within an established Community Development District and certain initial sale contracts.
-The disclosure warns that the district may impose taxes or assessments in addition to other taxes and assessments.
+For the Florida real estate exam, remember that a CDD disclosure under F.S.
+190.048 is tied to real estate within an established Community Development District and certain initial sale contracts.
+The disclosure warns that the district may impose and levy taxes or assessments, or both taxes and assessments, on the property.
 Do not confuse a CDD with an HOA, condo association, or ordinary property-tax disclosure.
+The exam is administered by Pearson VUE on behalf of the Florida Department of Business and Professional Regulation (DBPR) and the Florida Real Estate Commission (FREC).

 EXAM PREP ONLY